tpiros/marklogic-jwt-authentication/README.md

 To start the application itself please run `npm start`.

 > Development mode is enabled if you start the application using `npm run startDev`.
 Development mode uses `nodemon` to start the application.

+##Accessing the secured endpoint
+The easist way to access the secured endpoint is to use the following curl statement: `curl -H 'Authorization: Bearer [access_token]' http://localhost:8080/api/characters` where `[access_token]` is the token created using the previous step.